Trifoia/front-end-test/README.md

 # Task
 Your task will be to recreate the [Trifoia Careers page](https://trifoia.com/careers), under the following guidelines.
 Please be sure to read this _entire_ README before beginning!
 1. You will be provided with the copy to add to the page
-2. You are _not_ allowed to use the official Trifoia colors (other than in the trifoia logo)
+2. You are _not_ allowed to use the official Trifoia colors (but you can use the Trifoia logo)
 3. You are _not_ allowed to use the official Trifoia font family (fira-sans)
 3. You must submit your work via git